raisingdibar/ExpoReverseGeocodeBugExample/README.md

 ## Reproducing the Bug

 1. Launch the app
-2. Allow location permissions when prompted
+2. You'll see three hardcoded locations (San Francisco, New York, and Tokyo)
-3. The app will display your current location on the map
+3. Select a location by tapping on its button
-4. You can tap anywhere on the map to set a new location
-5. Tap the "Reverse Geocode (Reproduce Bug)" button
+4. Tap the "Reverse Geocode (Reproduce Bug)" button
-6. Observe the error that occurs
+5. Observe the error that occurs

 ## Expected Behavior